GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Program-specific improvements
 -----------------------------

-Finally, here is a list of some enhancements to individual modules.
-Any changes to syntax will be backwards compatible:
+Finally, here is a list of enhancements to individual modules.
+Any changes to existing syntax will be backwards compatible:

 *  :doc:`fitcircle` now has a new option **-F** that allows output to be in the form of coordinates only (no text report) and you may choose which items to